tortiz7/CNN-deploy/README.md

    - Clone the project repository and upload it to your own GitHub account.
    - Update any file references to the repository URL to point to your new GitHub repository.

-C. **Create Infrstructure**
+C. **Create Infrastructure**
-   - Terraform apply the configurations for your application enviornment.
+   - Terraform apply the configurations for your application environment.

 D. **Configure**
    - In order to make sure all connections are made in the backend and frontend, please follow the steps below: